 - Issue Number(s):

-Oregon Law Review will automatically renew your subscription annually if you do not send notification of your wish to cancel.
+Oregon Law Review will send out renewal invoices each fall if you do not send notification of your wish to cancel.
 To cancel your subscription, please send an e-mail stating your wish to cancel your order; include your name and address.

 Oregon Law Review's editorial staff sets itself apart through a personal approach to the editing process.
-Each submission will recieve a thorough evaluation, a rapid turnaround, and a prompt response to each author.
+Each submission will receive a thorough evaluation, a rapid turnaround, and a prompt response to each author.

 Oregon Law Review welcomes unsolicited manuscripts.
 We publish many articles submitted by scholars and practitioners unaffiliated with the University of Oregon School of Law.
 We encourage an array of cutting-edge scholarly work.
-We also publish Notes and Comments by Oregon Law Reivew student editors.
+We also publish Notes and Comments by Oregon Law Review student editors.
 We seek well-written and carefully edited articles on legal issues of contemporary significance.
-Submissions should conform to The Bluebook: A Uniform System of Citation (20th ed.
-2015) and The Chicago Manual of Style (17th ed.
+Submissions should conform to The Bluebook: A Uniform System of Citation (21st ed.
+2020) and The Chicago Manual of Style (17th ed.
 2017).
 We prefer articles under 25,000 words, including footnotes (approximately 50 law review pages).
-Email submissions to ORL.
+Email submissions to OLR.

-Electronic submissions via Scholastica or ExpressO are strongly preferred.
-Once we receive your manuscript, you should get an email from Scholastica or ExpressO acknowledging your submission; you will not get an email from the Oregon Law Review.
+Electronic submissions via Scholastica are strongly preferred.
+Once we receive your manuscript, you should get an email from Scholastica acknowledging your submission; you will not get an email from the Oregon Law Review.
 (If necessary, you may email your submission to the Articles Editors.)

 We request adherence to the following formatting guidelines when submitting your manuscript: